List of Yu-Gi-Oh! GX characters: Main characters

 The main protagonist of the series.
-He is described as an energetic, passionate and optimistic boy who comes to Duel Academy to learn to become the new King of Games.
-He is shown to be a very talented duelist as he is seen beating out some of the toughest duelists such as Professor Crowler, Chazz Princeton/Jun Manjoume, and various others.
-Despite his excellence in dueling, he is placed in the Slifer Red dorm due to his below average grades and overall disinterest in anything that is not duel-related.
+An energetic, passionate and optimistic boy who comes to Duel Academy to learn to become the new King of Games, he is a talented duelist who beats some of the toughest duelists, including Professor Crowler and Chazz Princeton/Jun Manjoume.
+Despite his excellence in dueling, he is placed in the Slifer Red dormitory due to his below average grades and general disinterest in anything that is not duel-related.